 No matter what any of us might feel, it [is] our job only to ascertain and report the facts, to let the chips fall where they may.
-It [is] not our job to determine innocence or guilt of individuals, nor be concerned about what effects the inquiry might have on the Army's image, or about the press or public's reaction to our proceedings.
+It [is] not our job to determine innocence or guilt of individuals, nor be concerned about what effects the inquiry might have on the Army's image, or about the press or public's reaction to our proceedings.25 determined that only three Viet Cong were killed by helicopter gunners as they fled the village early in the operation, the Americans were never fired on, and the only US casualty was a soldier who shot himself in the foot so he would be evacuated because he could not stand the killing.29

-Their investigation was under an abbreviated timeline from the start; the team had to finish within four months because many of the military of-fenses had a two-year statute of limitations.
-Under Peers's leadership, the inquiry board completed its investigation in just under fourteen weeks-interviewing more than 400 witnesses, many of whom had separated from the service.
+Their investigation was under an abbreviated timeline from the start; the team had to finish within four months because many of the military offenses had a two-year statute of limitations.
+26 Under Peers's leadership, the inquiry board completed its investigation in just under fourteen weeks-interviewing more than 400 witnesses, many of whom had separated from the service.
+27

 In the final report, the team compiled a "list of thirty people who had known of the killing of noncombatants and other serious offenses committed during the My Lai operation but had not made official reports, had suppressed relevant information, had failed to order an investigation, or had not followed up on the investigations that were made."
-They also 114 determined that only three Viet Cong were killed by helicopter gunners as they fled the village early in the operation, the Americans were never fired on, and the only US casualty was a soldier who shot himself in the foot so he would be evacuated because he could not stand the killing.
+They also

-As the report was being finalized and the conclusions became evident, Peers asked inquiry board members to draw some conclusions as to why My Lai occurred.
-Peers believed it was critically important to include findings explaining why and how the combat operation developed into a massacre.
-Peers believed this assessment was needed "to not only highlight the deficiencies in the My Lai operation but also to indicate some of the differences between this operation and those of other units in South Vietnam."
-Peers also wanted to "point out problems of command and control that existed within the Army's Americal Division, problems that would require vigorous corrective action by the Army in order to prevent repetition of such an incident in the future."
+As the report was being finalized and the conclusions became evident, Peers asked inquiry board members to draw some conclusions as to why My Lai occurred.30 Peers believed it was critically important to include findings explaining why and how the combat operation developed into a massacre.
+Peers believed this assessment was needed "to not only highlight the deficiencies in the My Lai operation but also to indicate some of the differences between this operation and those of other units in South Vietnam."31 Peers also wanted to "point out problems of command and control that existed within the Army's Americal Division, problems that would require vigorous corrective action by the Army in order to prevent repetition of such an incident in the future."32

 In the recommendations chapter of its March 1970 report, the inquiry board identified thirteen factors that contributed to My Lai.
 This list provides today's Army with a tool to help commanders assess their organizations and determine if soldiers or small units in their command might be inclined to commit war crimes.
-Peers subsequently narrowed the list to nine factors in his 1979 book, The My Lai Inquiry: 1) lack of proper training, 2) attitude toward the Vietnamese, 3) permissive attitude, 4) psychological factors, 5) organizational problems, 6) nature of the enemy, 7) plans and orders, 8) attitude of government officials and leaders, and 9) leadership.
-These nine elements are explained in detail here.
+Peers subsequently narrowed the list to nine factors in his 1979 book, The My Lai Inquiry: 1) lack of proper training, 2) attitude toward the Vietnamese, 3) permissive attitude, 4) psychological factors, 5) organizational problems, 6) nature of the enemy, 7) plans and orders, 8) attitude of government officials and leaders, and 9) leadership.33 These nine elements are explained in detail here.